htdangkhoa/headless-service/README.md

 ## Prerequisites

 - Node.js: 18 or higher
-- pnpm: 9 or higher
+- pnpm: 8 or higher

 ## Environment Variables

 - `HOST`: The host where the service will be listening.
 Default: `0.0.0.0`
 - `PORT`: The port where the service will be listening.
 Default: `3000`
-- `PRE_BOOT_QUANTITY` (optional): The number of Puppeteer instances that will be created before the service starts listening.
-Default: `3`
+- `EXTERNAL_ADDRESS` The external address that will be used to connect to the service.

 ## Usage